Photon-HDF5/photon_hdf5_reading_examples/README.md

 [example Photon-HDF5 files](http://figshare.com/articles/Example_smFRET_data_files_in_Photon_HDF5_format/1456362)
 and unzip them in the empty data folder.

+## Support

+For any issue in running the examples please [open an issue](https://github.com/Photon-HDF5/photon_hdf5_reading_examples/issues) or ask a question on the [Photon-HDF5 Google Group](https://groups.google.com/forum/#!forum/photon-hdf5).

 <hr>
 This work was supported by NIH Grant R01-GM95904.